 Day 5: Forks Campground to Kananaskis Lakes

-After breakfast we pack up and start our return to civilization.
+After breakfast, we pack up and start our return to civilization.
 From Forks Campground we follow the Upper Kananaskis River valley to the Upper Kananaskis Lake by early afternoon.
-Then we retrace our way back to Canmore for hot showers and a customary final dinner celebration.
+Then we retrace our way back to Canmore.
 Distance 7km.
 Elevation loss 100m.

 Meeting Place and Time